 How to do a road trip and get the best out of both Lake Mead and Lake Powell:

 The following is based on an actual road trip I did in 2022 and you can either do the same way I did, or backwards.
-The point is it’ll take you through both Lake Mead and Lake Powell, and on top of that you’ll be able to see even more than just those 2 lakes:
+The point is it’ll take you through both Lake Mead & Powell.
+On top of that you’ll be able to see even more than just those 2 lakes:

 - Days 1 and 2: Start in Las Vegas and explore Lake Mead and the best spots there.